jazzband/django-oauth-toolkit/docs/resource_server.rst

         ...
     },

-The :term:`Authentication Server` will listen for introspection requests.
+The :term:`Authorization Server` will listen for introspection requests.
 The endpoint is located within the ``oauth2_provider.urls`` as ``/introspect/``.

 Example Request::